-This feature allows you to update the firmware of your phone to the newer version conveniently via OTA without connecting the USB data cable.
-This feature is only available if and when LG makes the newer version of the firmware available for your device.

-First, you can check the software version on your mobile phone: From the Home screen, tap the Menu Key > System settings > About phone > Software information.
+This feature allows you to conveniently update your phone's software to a newer version via OTA, without connecting using a USB data cable.
+This feature will only be available if and when LG makes a newer firmware version available for your device.
+You should first check the software version on your mobile phone: From the Home screen, tap the Menu Key $\blacksquare$ > Settings > General tab > About phone > Software information.

-To perform the phone software update, from the Home screen, tap the Menu Key = System settings > About phone > System updates > Check now.
+To perform a software update, from the Home screen, tap the Menu Key $\blacksquare >$ Settings > General tab > About phone > Software Update > Check now for update.